Windows Messenger service: Uses

 The Messenger Service was originally designed for use by system administrators to notify Windows users about their networks.
 It was used maliciously to present pop-up advertisements to users over the Internet (by using mass-messaging systems which sent a desired message to a specified range of IP addresses).
 Even though Windows XP included a firewall, it was not enabled by default.
 Because of this, many users received such messages.
 As a result of this abuse, the Messenger Service was disabled by default in Windows XP Service Pack 2.

 The Messenger Service was discontinued in Windows Vista and Windows Server 2008 and replaced by the old MSG.exe.

 Architecture

 The Messenger service in Windows 2000 and Windows XP uses the NetBIOS over TCP/IP (NetBT) protocol.
 The service waits for a message, then it displays it onscreen.
 The alternative way to send a message is to write it to a MailSlot named messngr.
 It requires UDP ports 135, 137, and 138 and TCP ports 135, 139, and 445 to work.
 If access to the ports from outside a network is not blocked, it can lead to the aforementioned spam issue.
 In Windows NT 3.5, NT 3.51 and NT 4.0, Messenger used the older NetBIOS protocol.
 (NetBIOS is not installed with Windows 2000.)

-Messenger service can be used by either Net Send command from a command-line interface.
+In the past Messenger service can be used by either Net Send command from a command-line interface.
 In addition, the Alerter service uses Messenger to send administrative alerts to network subscribers.
+You have to be part of a domain, not a workgroup.